blueOkiris/dcl/docs/notebook.md

 ### Analysis

 I don't like this solution, but I don't see another option.
 I think it's a good work around for small projects, I just have to hope that it will scale okay

+I've also decided I'm not going to implement "split" until I've created a list type, so yeah.